UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SpatialTC.rst

 In this tutorial you will show you how to produce maps of thermal comfort indices using outputs from two different models in UMEP.

-The two different models used is SOLWEIG (radiation model) and URock (wind model).
-These two model are the combined in the **SpatialTC**-tool to generate raster maps on thermal indices such as PET, UTCI and COMFA.
+The two different models used are SOLWEIG (radiation model) and URock (wind model).
+These two models are combined in the **SpatialTC**-tool to generate raster maps on thermal indices such as PET, UTCI and COMFA.
 This tutorial will make use of PET as an example.

 Steps